Gary Bailey: Playing career

-Although born in England, Bailey grew up in South Africa and started his career with Wits University in Johannesburg.
+Although born in Ipswich, England, Bailey grew up in South Africa and started his career with Wits University in Johannesburg.
 In the late 1970s, Bailey paid his own fare to Manchester for a trial with Manchester United.
 He made his debut against Ipswich Town (who his father, Roy Bailey, had played for, and also his birthplace), on 18 November 1978.
 He went on to play 294 games for the Red Devils between 1978 and 1987.

 He established himself as United goalkeeper in the late 1970s following the retirement of Alex Stepney.
 He was considered to be one of the best goalkeepers in England in the early to mid-1980s.
 During his time with Manchester United, Bailey won FA Cup medals in 1983 and 1985.
 He played under three United managers: Dave Sexton, Ron Atkinson, and Alex Ferguson.

 He represented the England national team twice at senior level, but was unable to establish himself in the first XI due to the form of the more-experienced Peter Shilton and Ray Clemence.
 He was first capped against the Republic of Ireland on 26 March 1985, won by England 2–1, with his other international appearance coming on 9 June that year in a 1–0 loss against Mexico.

 However, he developed a serious knee injury during training at the 1986 FIFA World Cup and missed most of the 1986–87 season, after which he retired and returned to South Africa.

 He subsequently resumed his career with Kaizer Chiefs in 1988, winning a quadruple in 1989 before retiring in 1990.

 Peter Schmeichel said on BBC Match of the Day 3 that Gary Bailey was his favourite goalkeeper of all time and he idolised him as a youngster growing up in Denmark.